mlip-cmu/s2023/recitations/Recitation 10/README.md

     # To get the password for the Grafana UI
     kubectl get secret --namespace default prom-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo

+    # To get information about a specific resource
+    kubectl describe <resource-type> <resource-name>

     ```
 - Helm
     ```
     # To search for a Helm chart from the prometheus-community repository
     helm search repo prometheus-community

-    # To view the values of a Helm chart
+    # To list all Helm releases
-    helm show values prometheus-community/kube-prometheus-stack
+    helm list
     ```